IN THE CLOUDS OR OVER THE MOON?

 Partially living below sea level, the Dutch have many sayings about water.
 Dutch efficiency and water are merged in the saying ‘dat is water naar de zee dragen’, or ‘that is like carrying water to the sea’.
 Meaning: it is completely useless what you’re doing.

-Surprise the Dutch: Next time when people ask you to do something useless, you say ‘Ik ga geen water naar de zee dragen’.
+Surprise your Dutch friends: Next time when people ask you to do something useless, you say ‘Ik ga geen water naar de zee dragen’.

 HIJ LOOPT NIET IN ZEVEN SLOTEN TEGELIJK